julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 Learn more about **[Full Moon Rituals and Sacred Herbs](/full-moon-rituals/)**.

 ### 3. **Select Your Vessel**
 Glass jars are ideal.
 No plastic.
 A clear jar lets light through, but a dark jar can be used for shadow work.
-Lid optional—open if safe from bugs or dust, covered if outside in the wild.
+Lid optional: open if safe from bugs or dust, covered if outside in the wild.

 ### 4. **Add Herbs or Objects (Optional)**
 - **Rose** for love and softness